zhiminnnnn/fop-project/README.md

 | 3-Android Studio                     |      3      |  RM1570  |
 | 4-E-Invoice Strategic Implementing   |      4      |  RM850   |
 | 5-Analyzing Data                     |      5      |  RM1890  |
+- We created a user interface that:
+  1. Displays the available ICT courses and their fees.
+  2. Allows multiple courses to be selected in one session.
+  3. Applies a 10% discount for each course where more than 50 people register.
+  4. Generates receipt.
+- Function `calcFee()` receives the course code and number of people registering for the course.
+It will calculate and return the total fees.
+-